-If on any Valuation Day, any shareholder wishes to redeem Shares totalling more than 5% of the issued capital of the Fund or several shareholders wish to redeem Shares totalling more than 15% of the issued capital of the Fund, the directors may defer redemption of such Shares, and the calculation of the redemption price, to a subsequent Dealing Day being not later than the fifth Dealing Day following receipt of the application for redemption.
-In such cases, suspended redemption requests shall be carried out on the basis of the next Net Asset Value.
+If on any valuation day, any shareholder wishes to redeem Shares totaling more than 5% of the issued capita of the Fund or several shareholders wish to redeem Shares totaling more than 15% of the issued capital of the Fund, the directors may defer redemption of such Shares, and the calculation of the redemption price, to subsequent Dealing Day being not later than the fifth Dealing Day following receipt of the application fo redemption.
+In such cases, suspended redemption requests shall be carried out on the basis of the next Ne Asset Value.